-The mission of Disability Support Services (DSS) is to ensure that students with disabilities have full access to all programs and services at Bowie State University.
+Disability Support Services (DSS) ensures that students with disabilities have full access to all programs and services at Bowie State University.

 Services consist of, but are not limited to, notification to professors regarding recommended accommodations for courses, extended time on tests, note takers, scribes and readers, taped texts, alternative testing, consultation with professors, physicians, psychologists and other specialists, vocational rehabilitation referrals, and sign language interpreters.

 This office also seeks to educate faculty, staff, and administrators regarding disabilities in an effort to create greater sensitivity towards individuals who are disabled.
 Moreover, we attempt to provide the necessary support systems and skills for effective communication throughout the campus community.

 Students with disabilities are held to the same academic standards as all other students.
 Professors are not expected to lower their expectations or evaluation standards.
 The various services and accommodations provided by Disability Support Services are designed to give students every opportunity to be full participants in the academic process.
 Accordingly, DSS seeks to minimize or eliminate the need for faculty to provide accommodations for students with disabilities.
 This approach emphasizes the students' responsibility and independence, and enables the faculty to devote its attention to instruction.
 DSS also provides an appropriate level of counseling regarding accommodation services.
 For information on requesting accommodations, please view the Policy on Reasonable Accommodations.